 10 U.S. Code § 2366a – MDAP: Certification Required before Milestone A Approval

-A 2366a/b Certification Memorandum is issued by a Milestone Decision Authority (MDA) for a Major Defense Acquisition Program (MDAP) stating that it has meet all regulatory requirements according to 10 U.S.C.
+A 2366a Written Determination is issued by a Milestone Decision Authority (MDA) for a Major Defense Acquisition Program (MDAP) stating that it has met all regulatory requirements according to 10 U.S.C.
 2366a.
-A MDAP may not receive Milestone A approval or otherwise be initiated prior to Milestone B until the MDA certifies that:
+An MDAP may not receive Milestone A approval until the MDA certifies that:

-- that a determination of applicability of core logistics capabilities requirements has been made;
+- That a determination of the applicability of core logistics capabilities requirements has been made;

 Congress Notification

 - Projected cost of the program or subprogram, at any time prior to Milestone B approval, exceeds the cost estimate for the program submitted at the time of the certification by at least 25 percent, or

 - Program Manager (PM) determines that the period of time required for the delivery of an initial operational capability is likely to exceed the schedule objective by more than 25 percent, the program manager for the program concerned shall notify the Milestone Decision Authority.

 - Report due to Congress not later than 30 days after a program manager submits a notification to the MDA that a program meets or exceeds the above two criteria.